 If you are a GP and anticipate that occupational medicine will take less than 50% of your time, this is the course for you.

 Our CPD Diploma is also suitable for doctors practising in other areas of medicine who would like to learn more about occupational medicine.
 Full details of the FOM Diploma examination regulations are available on the FOM website.

 CPD points and further progression

 Although our CPD Diploma does not result in an academic qualification from the University, students who have completed the course are eligible for 10 CPD points towards their re-validation.
 In addition, you have the option to transfer your credits and continue on to our postgraduate courses for a postgraduate certificate (PGCert), Advanced Diploma (AdvDip) or Master of Science (MSc) award, as shown below.

 |Number of modules||Two, plus portfolio training||Four||Eight||Eight, plus dissertation|

 Visit the Occupational Medicine MSc course page for further details on our postgraduate awards.

 We have two intakes per year on 1 April and 1 September respectively.

 Although the course is offered mainly via distance learning, CPD Diploma students are required to attend at the University on two separate days for examinations and lectures.
-For the intake starting on September 1 2016, attendance will be required on:
+For the intake starting in September 2017, attendance will be required on:

 What our students say